ZYChimne/Beautiful-Languages/README.md

 * a young woman in love always looks like patience on a monument smiling at grief
 * Love sought is good, but giv'n unsought is better.
 * Olivia: How does he love me?
-Viola: With adoration, with fertile tears,
-With groans that thunder love, with sighs of fire.
+Viola: With adoration, with fertile tears, With groans that thunder love, with sighs of fire.
 * She never told her love, but let concealment, like a worm 'i th' bud, feed on her damask cheek.
 She pinned in thought; and, with a green and yellow melancholy, she sat like Patience on a monument, smiling at grief.
 Was not this love indeed?
 We men may say more, swear more; but indeed our shows are more than will; for we still prove much in our vows but little in our love.
 * In nature there's no blemish but the mind.
 None can be called deformed but the unkind.
 * I have unclasp'd to thee the book even of my secret soul.
 * Antonio: Will you stay no longer? nor will you not that I go with you?
 Sebastian: By your patience, no. My stars shine darkly over me; the malignancy of my fate might, perhaps, distemper yours; therefore I shall crave of you your leave that I may bear my evils alone.
 It were a bad recompense for your love to lay any of them on you.
-* My stars shine darkly over me
+* My stars shine darkly over me.
-* Be not afraid of greatness.
 * Dost thou think, because thou art virtuous, there shall be no more cakes and ale?
 #### Tropic of Cancer
 * I need to be alone.
 I need to ponder my shame and my despair in seclusion; I need the sunshine and the paving stones of the streets without companions, without conversation, face to face with myself, with only the music of my heart for company.